Complete List of Publications

 - Published Non-Refereed Articles Published Online, in Professional Journals and Magazines

-Agyeman, J and Giacalone, S (eds) Immigration, Immigrants, Agriculture and Food in North America (Under Contract, MIT Press)
+Agyeman, J and Giacalone, S (eds) The Immigrant-Food Nexus: Borders, Labor, and Identity in North America (MIT Press Spring 2020)

 Agyeman, J, Matthews, C and Sobel H (2017) Food Trucks, Cultural Identity and Social Justice: From Loncheras to Lobsta Love (MIT Press)